siunam321/siunam321.github.io/ctf/Bug-Bounty/Wordfence/how-i-found-my-first-vulnerabilities-in-6-different-wordpress-plugins-part-1/README.md

 Ultimately, I found total of 7 vulnerabilities in this plugin.
 However, all of them require administrator+ privilege to be able to exploit the vulnerabilities, which means they're all out-of-scope.
 BUT!
 I didn't feel disappointed, matter of fact I actually felt very happy, because I found my first vulnerability in a real application outside from CTFs!

-In the next part, I'll be talking about how I found multiple vulnerabilities in 5 different WordPress plugins that use the same PHP library.
-Stay tuned!
+In the [next part](https://siunam321.github.io/ctf/Bug-Bounty/Wordfence/how-i-found-my-first-vulnerabilities-in-6-different-wordpress-plugins-part-2/), I'll be talking about how I found multiple vulnerabilities in 5 different WordPress plugins that use the same PHP library.
+Feel free to read it!